Los Angeles schools reopen after threat prompted closure

 A 20-year-old gunman in 2012 killed 20 young children and six educators at Sandy Hook Elementary School in Newtown, Connecticut.

-Additional reporting by Dana Feldman, Victoria Cavaliere and Saif Tawfeeq in Los Angeles, Joe Kolb in Albuquerque, New Mexico, and Scott Malone in Boston; Editing by Catherine Evans, Will Dunham and Dan Grebler
+Additional reporting by Dana Feldman, Victoria Cavaliere and Saif Tawfeeq in Los Angeles, Joe Kolb in Albuquerque, New Mexico, Scott Malone in Boston and Sharon Bernstein in Sacramento; Editing by Dan Grebler and Ken Wills